AmirhosseinAbutalebi/CRM/README.md

 # CRM
-this webapi just created  for test cqrs and ddd
+This WebApi just created  for test cqrs and ddd